 - 1) Students will be provided a 6 ft. table, covered with a white floor-length tablecloth.
 You must bring your own easel, backdrops (if desired), as well as push-pins, Velcro or other attachment materials. - 2) The standard size of a scientific poster is 48" wide by 36" tall.
-Slight deviation from these dimensions is acceptable. - 3) Place the name of the institution that you're representing at the top of your poster. - 4) In the right-hand corner of your display, leave a space for a number, which will be provided to you by the EPSCoR staff when you set up your display on the morning of the event.
-Please allow a space of 4 1⁄2 x 5 1⁄2 inches on your display board for this purpose, preferably in the upper right corner.
+Slight deviation from these dimensions is acceptable. - 3) Place the name of the institution that you're representing at the top of your poster. - 4) Leave a space for a number in the right-hand corner of your display.
+The number will be provided to you by the EPSCoR staff when you set up your display on the morning of the event.
+You should allow a blank space of 4 1⁄2 x 5 1⁄2 inches on your display board for this purpose, preferably in the upper right corner.
 This number will be given to the judges and to your legislators to assist them in finding your location in the rotunda. - 5) Design the display to be SIMPLE and EASY to READ!
 Keep in mind that your audience will be legislators and the general public, who may have no scientific training.
 Avoid dwelling on the intricate details of the research.
-The inclusion of large photos and using as few words as possible keeps the display simple and attractive.
-Your societal impact statement will be of great interest to legislators. - 6) We encourage you to bring hands-on materials to be used at your exhibit, if applicable.
+The inclusion of large photos/graphs and limiting text keeps the display simple and attractive.
+Your societal impact statement will be of great interest to legislators and the judges. - 6) We encourage you to bring hands-on materials to be used at your exhibit, if applicable.
 This will catch the legislators' attention more quickly and makes a good impression on the judges.